HeikoLau/Sudoku-evaluating-program/README.md

 ![sudoku-20250218T175248](https://github.com/user-attachments/assets/e666c659-f3de-48f5-be6d-cb34f02d014d)

-The programme always tries the easiest strategy before jumping to the next most difficult one.
-When evaluating, it outputs a log of the solution like this one, for example:
+The Program always tries the easiest strategy before jumping to the next difficult one.
+When evaluating, it outputs a log of the solution like this one for the example sudoku:
 ```
 Hidden Single found: 3 at [2, 0]
 Hidden Single found: 3 at [3, 2]